-Currently working for a pharmaceuticals consultancy, MRes Philosophy graduate Graham Draper shares how his master's study prepared him for a thriving career in communications and pharmaceuticals.
+Currently working for a pharmaceuticals consultancy, Philosophy graduate Graham Draper shares how his master's study prepared him for a thriving career in communications and pharmaceuticals.

 The hallmarks of analytic philosophy are rigorous argumentation, clarity of expression and conceptual precision.
 Comprehensive training in analytic philosophy has proved immensely helpful in Graham's current role writing and conducting research in bioscience communications.

-"The MRes gave me a strong grounding for thinking clearly, competently and confidently about difficult subjects and clearly expressing the rationale for my conclusions."
+"My Master's gave me a strong grounding for thinking clearly, competently and confidently about difficult subjects and clearly expressing the rationale for my conclusions."

-Undertaking the MRes helped Graham to realise that not only did he quite enjoy extensive writing, but also that he was keen to use such skills in a profession.
+Studying at Reading helped Graham to realise that not only did he quite enjoy extensive writing, but also that he was keen to use such skills in a profession.

 "I was able to significantly improve the quality, dexterity and efficiency of my writing such that afterwards I began to look for careers in communications related fields."